 Whether a surgical procedure is diagnostic, lifesaving, or restoring quality of life, you are in good hands at WhidbeyHealth.

-WhidbeyHealth provides a full complement of surgical services from minimally invasive laparoscopic surgeries, port or portacath placement, skin lesion removal including melanoma, and burn treatment including skin grafts to major gastrointestinal, thoracic procedures, breast surgeries and joint replacements.
+WhidbeyHealth provides a full complement of surgical services from minimally invasive laparoscopic surgeries, port or portacath placement, skin lesion removal including melanoma, and burn treatment including skin grafts to major gastrointestinal, breast surgeries and joint replacements.

 Our board-certified surgical teams of experienced surgeons, nurses and medical professionals are driven to deliver excellent outcomes with personalized, one-on-one care, close to home.